 Commercial Vehicle Curbside Loading Regulations

-The District Department of Transportation is developing a commercial curbside loading zone management plan, as supported by the “Commercial Curbside Loading Zone Implementation Act of 2009”.
-To download a pdf of the Act click here.
+The District Department of Transportation (DDOT) has developed a commercial loading zone management program, as supported by the “Commercial Curbside Loading Zone Implementation Act of 2009”.

-The District Department of Transportation has performed a survey to identify all loading zones within the central business district including Adams Morgan/Columbia Heights and Capitol Hill.
-Click here to download a pdf map of the loading zones.
+As a part of this program DDOT has completed an inventory and survey of all loading zones within the central business district, including Adams Morgan/Columbia Heights and Capitol Hill.

 D.C.
 Traffic Rules for Commercial Vehicles